thorin29/timelimit-server/docs/api/admin.md

 ## Response

-This returns a JSON object with ``websocketClients`` (of the type number, the number of clients connected using the websocket) and the map ``counters`` which maps values to numbers.
-You should not make any assumptions about the counter names and their availability.
+This returns a JSON object with ``websocketClients`` (of the type number, the number of clients connected using the websocket) and the maps ``counters`` and ``maxValues`` which map values to numbers.
+You should not make any assumptions about the key names and their availability.

 ### example response